Nazar17P3426/TrashMade/README.md

 # TrashMade
-All trash and skidded malware are here! :)
+All trash and skidded malwares are here! :)